ktekinay/M_Crypto/README.md

 This is the default method for Blowfish.

-### PKCS5
+### PKCS

 A pad is always added to the data even if it's already a multiple of the block size.
 The bytes added are the number of padding bytes repeated.
 For example, if 5 pad bytes are needed, the pad will be "05 05 05 05 05".

+Because a pad is always expected, the lack of this pad will raise an M_Crypto.InvalidPaddingException.

 The is the default method for AES.

 ## Compatibility

-The output of the CBC and ECB functions using PKCS5 padding will be identical to that of other platforms.
+The output of the CBC and ECB functions using PKCS padding will be identical to that of other platforms.

 ### Postgres